PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 ### Onboarding

-Onboarding is an area that is traditionally a big focus for growth teams, but isn't for us at the moment (it will be in the future though).
+Onboarding is an area that is traditionally a big focus for growth teams, but isn't for us at the moment (it is a future priority).

 Our team has set up [in-app messaging](https://github.com/PostHog/posthog/pull/13108) and notifications, using customer.io.They have also added [autocapture](https://github.com/PostHog/posthog/pull/14687) and session recording toggles to the onboarding flow, increasing the visibility of these features.